andrewabest/AWS-Workshop/Exercise3.md

 ## Instructions

-1. Remote into your instance that you created with CloudFormation in exercise 2.
+1. Remote into your instance that you created with CloudFormation in [Exercise 2](https://github.com/andrewabest/AWS-Workshop/blob/master/Exercise2.md).
 2. Copy the contents of .\Exercise3 onto the instance
 3. Jump into PowerShell ISE on your instance and allow us to utilize our unsigned DSC resources by executing the following